 December 30, 2015 – A new study has identified chemicals in the vapor of e-cigarettes that can damage cells in a way that could cause cancer.
 Human cells exposed to the vapors showed breaks in DNA strands – a process that can lead to cancer and other life-threatening diseases.
 Click here to learn more.

-Do I Have a Vape and Vaping Lawsuit?
+Do I Have a Vape Lawsuit?

 The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in vape and vaping lawsuits.
 We are handling individual litigation nationwide and currently accepting new popcorn lung cases in all 50 states.